WakMun/behavioral_cloning/README.md

 _________________________________________________________________
 ```

-Notice the reduction in number of trainable params from approximately 1 million to around 300,000.
+Notice the reduction in number of trainable params from approximately 1 million to around 1/3rd of these.
 This results in a noticeable speed up in network training.
 In addition, to further speed-up the network training, the size of the input image is reduced to half along each axis in the first lambda layer.
 This results in 4 times less pixel per image.
 In total, the training time for second model is reduced by alomst a factor of two, though I did not actually measure it.